 Paul Dennett, Salford City Mayor, has been chosen to become portfolio holder for housing, homelessness and infrastructure.
 He will lead on refocusing Greater Manchester’s housing policy, tackling the housing crisis, and the radical rewrite of the Greater Manchester Spatial Framework.

 Paul was born in Warrington, moving to Manchester and then Salford during his time at University qualifying with a BA (Hons) in International Business, an MSc in Human Resource Management & Industrial Relations and MRES Research in Social Sciences.
 He worked as a lecturer at Manchester Metropolitan Business school, the Chamber of Commerce and was an active Trade Unionist before being elected a local councillor for Langworthy in 2012.

 He served as a Strategic Assistant Mayor between 2012-16, with a focus on equalities and cohesion, technology and change, urban transformation and workforce issues (his portfolio expanded to include innovation, prosperity and growth).
 Since May 2016, Paul has been elected City Mayor of Salford City Council.

 He also played a leading role in Salford's Living Wage campaign, helping to ensure that Salford City Council is now the first accredited Living Wage Council in Greater Manchester.
-Paul has helped launch the 10 per cent better in Salford campaign - a social movement that encourages Salford citizens and organisations to make a positive difference through their activities and business.
+Paul has helped launch the 10 per cent better in Salford campaign (link opens in a new tab) - a social movement that encourages Salford citizens and organisations to make a positive difference through their activities and business.